-Usually, in response to an initial motion for more time, the court will adjust the schedule.
+Usually, in response to an initial motion for more time, the court will adjust the schedule to some extent, even if no order is issued before the existing due date.
 (See Circuit Advisory Committee Note to Ninth Circuit Rule 31-2.2.)
 If you followed the correct procedures to ask for more time but the court doesn't respond by the date your brief is due, act as though the court has granted your request and take the time you asked for.